 - College undergraduates must be full time and graduate students can be full time or part time

 - Graduate students must also be members of New York Women in Communications in good standing (i.e., dues for the current year paid in full before applying- no exceptions)

 NOTE: As long as they fulfill the permanent home residency requirements, applicants are eligible even if they attend or plan to attend an accredited U.S. college/university located outside of NY, NJ, CT, or PA .
 This includes participation in a communications-related semester or quarter abroad if still registered at an accredited college/university in the U.S.

 - U.S. citizens or Permanent Residents who do not live in NY, NJ, CT, or PA but who are currently enrolled in a communications program at a college/university in New York state may apply.

 An applicant must

 be majoring, planning to declare a major, or pursuing an advanced degree in a communications-related field at an accredited college/university in the U.S. Communications-related fields include, but are not limited to, advertising, broadcasting, communications, digital media, English, film, journalism, marketing, public relations, or publishing.

-have an overall GPA of 3.2 or better (or the recalculated high school equivalent)
+have an overall GPA of 3.2 or better (or the recalculated high school equivalent of 87% or better)